 Well, sometimes.
 There are a lot of sensationalistic news stories and videos about turkey attacks.
 Particularly in the Northeast, turkeys seem to terrorize neighborhoods every fall.
 The birds seem to show particular antagonism for mail carriers and bicyclists.
 In most instances, the results are more humorous than harmful, but there are instances where people have been injured.

 Boston officials receive dozens of complaints about turkeys each year, including a 72-year-old woman who was reportedly scratched and bruised after a flock of turkeys pecked and scratched her.

 The situation can be intractable.
 Neighbors hate aggressive turkeys, but there are no practical means to remove them.
 Hunting is usually not an option, and even removals by wildlife agencies can draw ire from animal rights activists.

 Often, humans are more to blame than turkeys.
 Yes, turkeys are hierarchical.
 But they lose their fear of humans most often because we feed them.
-A turkey that eats out of your hand is fun until the turkey decides your part of the flock.
+A turkey that eats out of your hand is fun until the turkey decides you are part of the flock.
 A wild animal that associates people with food is, sooner or later, going to be a major problem.

 Wildlife agencies put out releases to educate people.
 They advise walking with a stick, or spraying water at aggressive gobblers.
 They aim to teach people how to coexist with their wild neighbors.